If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 Gary and John, in particular, give out a ton of awesome advice, and you can often find them talking with other Twitter users.

-You can even ask them a question directly and get it answered.
+You can even ask them a question directly and get it answered… you may not get a response, but it is worth a shot.

 Do you have link problems?

 Think of links as the currency of SEO.
-It’s essentially how you “buy” authority.
+It’s essentially how you “gain” authority.

 I spend lots of time working with clients on SEO, and I’ve seen lots of sites that have numerous link problems.